Painkiller (video game): Critical reception

 With the release of Painkiller in 2004, reception was generally positive with an average critic score of 82% at GameRankings and 81/100 at Metacritic.
 Painkiller was mostly praised for its simple yet entertaining first-person shooter gameplay and its varied level and artistic design.
 GameSpot noted the variety in levels and foes by stating "Remarkably, the eclectic variety of settings somehow ends up having a cohesive feel to it, and the variety itself is definitely to the game's credit" while GameSpy praised the graphics engine calling it "an original, muscular engine, capable of vast spectacular levels".
 However while IGN noted the gameplay positively, they also mentioned repetition in certain stages going on to say "simple aiming exercises seem to lack a little substance when compared to more recent shooters".
 IGN gave the soundtrack of the game a rating of 4/10, calling it "generic speed metal with a techno flourish", criticizing it as dated and generic.
 Another criticism was focused on its multiplayer aspect being similar to that of the older Quake games, being called by GameSpot as a more of a "throwback to the days of the original Quake" with the feel of "deja vu".

 Upon its release, Painkiller received "PC Game of the Month" awards from Game Informer and GameSpot, "Editors Choice" from GameSpy, Computer Games Magazine, PC Zone and Computer Gaming World and "Kick Ass Product" from Maximum PC.
 Computer Gaming World named Painkiller the single-player first person shooter of the year, winning over games like Doom 3 and Half-Life 2.
 Computer Games Magazine named Painkiller the third-best computer game of 2004.
 The editors wrote, "Painkiller is dumb turned up to 11, but it reaches a rarefied level of dumb where it flips around to become genius."
 It was a runner-up for the magazine's "Best Art Direction" award.
-It received a runner-up position in GameSpot's 2004 "Best Shooter" category across all platforms, losing to Half-Life 2.
+It received a runner-up position in GameSpots 2004 "Best Shooter" category across all platforms, losing to Half-Life 2.

 In May 2008, Painkiller was featured on Escapist Magazines weekly review series Zero Punctuation.
 Reviewer Ben "Yahtzee" Croshaw, known for his acerbic reviews, stated that Painkiller was an example of an excellent first-person shooter game, praising its removal of aspects such as key hunting and fetch side quests in favor of "pure genocidal fun."
 Seemingly hours after the review, the Painkiller banner found on the Steam Store appeared on the front page, now sporting the tag "All you really need to know is that there is a gun that shoots shurikens and lightning...", a quote from the review.
 In 2010, UGO included the game on the list of the 42 Best Games Ever.